 The purpose is to resolve the issue in a way that will strengthen your relationship.
 You’re fighting for your marriage.

-There is increasing evidence that the difference between fights that clear the air, and fights that damage the relationship, is whether each partner feels they have been heard and understood by the other.
+There is increasing evidence that the difference between fights that clear the air, and fights that damage relationships, is whether each partner feels they have been heard and understood by the other.
 You don’t have to agree with his opinion (often you won’t).
 But you do have to hear it AND show him you’ve heard.

 what are you fighting about?

-There’s no point yelling at him for not unloading the dishwasher when really you’re fuming about something he said two days ago.
+There’s no point yelling at him for not unloading the dishes when really you’re fuming about something he said two days ago.
 Men are very literal; he’ll try to fix the problem with the dishwasher without any clue about what’s really bugging you.
 Nothing will be resolved because you’re fighting about different things.

 So be clear (in your own mind first, and then to him) what you’re arguing about.
-Is it this particular instance of domestic incompetence, or the bigger pattern of his general uselessness around the house.
+Is it this particular instance of domestic incompetence, or the bigger pattern of his general uselessness around the home.

 stay on topic